Murder of Derk Wiersum: Murder

-In the morning on 18 September 2019 around 7:40 a.m. local time, Derk Wiersum left his home in the Imstenrade in the Amsterdam neighborhood Buitenveldert to go to his work by car.
+In the morning on 18 September 2019 around 7:40 local time (CEST), Derk Wiersum left his home in the Imstenrade in the Amsterdam neighbourhood Buitenveldert to go to his work by car.
 When Wiersum stepped in his car, a hoodie-wearing man dressed in black appeared on the driver side of the car.
 The man tried to shoot twice at Wiersum, but the weapon faltered.
 The shooter ran away and Wiersum went after him.
 According to a witness, who was 15 meters from the murder, Wiersum and the shooter had an argument near Wiersum's car.
 The witness heard Wiersum say words like "piss off" and "goddamnit."
 The shooter shot again at Wiersum and hit him ten times in the head, neck and upper body.
 Wiersum died on the scene.
 The shooter fled the scene and escaped in a white Opel Combo.
 A second person was waiting in the getaway car.